sairajindroju/HRAnalytics/README.md

 # HRAnalytics

 This project primarily focuses on the gathering and transformation of attendance data, leveraging Data Analysis Expressions (DAX) to create a detailed matrix.
-The dashboard showcases a range of metrics, including 'Work from Home (WFH) %' and 'Sick Leave (SL) Presence %,' enabling users to gain valuable insights into attendance trends.
+The dashboard showcases a range of metrics, including 'Work from Home (WFH) %', 'Sick Leave (SL) %' and 'Presence %.' enabling users to gain valuable insights into attendance trends.

 **Key Features :**